-The Port Authority announced the service changes to give riders two months’ notice, a notable improvement over the announcement of 2014 closures, which was criticized for giving riders only about a week’s notice.
-The PATH Riders Council and PATH discussed the importance of a longer advance notice period for future service changes, and the longer advance notice this year is a good outcome of that collaboration.
-The Port Authority’s announcement notes that information related to the service changes will be shared via multiple channels – in stations, on trains, and online:
+PATH announced the 2016 service changes to give riders two months’ notice, a notable improvement over the announcement of 2014 closures, which was criticized for giving riders only about a week’s notice.
+In our regular meetings with PATH, the PATH Riders Council discussed the importance of a longer advance notice period for future service changes, and the earlier advance notice was a good outcome of that collaboration.

 During the 2016 suspension of service to Midtown, PATH operated normal Newark-WTC service, as well as direct service between Hoboken and World Trade Center on the weekends.
 This provided subway service at all New Jersey stations, as well as connections to 11 New York City Subway lines within two blocks of the World Trade Center Transportation Hub.

 PATH also operated a limited shuttle bus service between the World Trade Center Transportation Hub and West 29th Street along Sixth and Seventh Avenues.
 PATH offered the shuttle bus service to give PATH riders an option to travel within the PATH service area without paying an additional fare.
 This is commendable, but Yonah Freemark of The Transport Politic asked why the Port Authority and Metropolitan Transportation Authority didn’t collaborate to offer a free transfer to the adjacent New York City Subway lines during the PATH service suspensions:

 It is possible that the Port Authority asked the MTA to provide free transfer rides to its PATH riders arriving at the World Trade Center, and the MTA declined the idea.
 Or perhaps the Port Authority determined that providing riders vouchers for rides on the MTA would be more expensive than operating the relatively minimal-cost substitute bus.